Today, too many people choose the easiest roads (or simple work), the paths with the least challenges and difficulties.

-Build your social muscles and you will have relationships that will last through any storm.
+By building your social muscles, you will have lasting relationships through any storm.

-Build your mental muscles and you will have the knowledge and wisdom to think your way out of intense problems.
+Building your mental muscles means you will have the knowledge and wisdom to think your way out of intense problems.

 The only way to build is to keep adding weight and challenge.

-Do hard things and avoid simple work so that you will have more muscle in your life.
+Do hard things and avoid simple work to have more muscle in your life.

-3. You should avoid simple work so that you have a story to tell.
+3. You should avoid simple work to have a story to tell.

-Interestingly for the company, after a night in the comfort of the lodge, most were unwilling to go on to the summit.
+Interestingly for the company, after a night in the lodge’s comfort, most were unwilling to go on to the summit.

 They chose comfort for 24 hours and then hiked back down the mountain.

-When they went home though, they had less of a story to tell and they were often heartbroken.
+When they went home, though, they had less of a story to tell and were often heartbroken.

-For those who go to the summit, they have a story to tell others about when they get home.
+Those who got to the summit had a story to tell others about when they got home.

 My best camping trips included disasters and difficulties that have become the stuff of legend in our family.

-Difficult times will be laughed at when we look back on them.
+We will laugh at difficult times when we look back on them.